-History will remember a transphobic Trump - and his 63 million supporters - with contempt
+History Will Remember Transphobic Trump And His Supporters With Contempt

 And before I continue, don’t even remotely suggest to me that banning transgender people from the military doesn’t deny us our freedom.
 This is ban without reason or substance of fact.
 It is about hate, fear and pandering to the worst among us ― and about refusing to let a group of people be free from those very same things.

-I’d thought by now the hate emanating from the Trump Administration could no long shock me.
+I’d thought by now the hate emanating from the Trump administration could no longer shock me.
 I was wrong.
-Still, It’s only familiarity with my reaction to such things allows me to still think logically, especially when all I want to do is scream.
-Indeed, perhaps its the magnitude of this piece of hate that puts me at this keyboard instead of sobbing in the street.
+Still, It’s only the familiarity of such hatred that allows me to think logically, especially when all I want to do is scream.
+Indeed, perhaps, it’s the magnitude of this piece of hate that puts me at this keyboard instead of sobbing in the street.

 Sitting here processing this, I’m fully conscious of the fact that I’ve spent the morning racing through the Kübler-Ross model of the five stages of grief: denial, anger, bargaining, depression and acceptance.
 Only the intensity of this particular day makes each phase highly distinct, if not new.

-It began with the New York Times chime on my phone telling me of the news as I crawled out of bed: I at first denied it was true, knowing full and well it was.
-As I showered, I resolved with anger to fight, FIGHT with everything I had.
+It began with the New York Times chime on my phone telling me of the news as I crawled out of bed.
+I, at first, denied it was true, knowing full and well it was.
+As I showered, I resolved with anger to fight ― FIGHT with everything I had.
 As I shaved my legs, I moved onto bargaining with the universe, that somehow there was a still a way to make this right in my head.
 (Honestly, as a scholar I’ve never found much use for this phase; the world is what it is.
 But it seemed wise not to shave angry.)

 Depression was next, and I’m still there.
 I suspect I will be for a while.